 A lot of these gases are released in the first few days after roasting.
 The problem is that the escaping gases can result in small bubbles when you brew your coffee.
 These air pockets can disrupt the contact between the coffee grounds and the water, leading to an uneven extraction of the flavour and aroma compounds in the dry coffee.

-In other words, if you brew coffee that has just been roasted, it can negatively affect the flavour of the coffee.
+In other words, if you brew coffee that has just been roasted, it can negatively affect the flavour and profile of the coffee.